DSoudis/shiftshare/README.md

 # shiftshare

 The package contains two functions, namely `ssa` and `dssa`, that perform simple and dynamic shift share analysis.
+This is a first working version so errors might occur.
+Comments welcome!

 # Installation